-8. Indemnification for Certain Beneficiary Designations You agree, on behalf of yourself personally and on behalf of your Estate, heirs, executors, administrators, successors, and assigns, to release, indemnify, defend, and hold harmless Stifel, and its parent, subsidiaries, and affiliates and their respective past and present officers, directors, shareholders, employees, agents, affiliates, successors, and assigns, against and from any and all claims or liabilities, taxes, damages, or expenses (including without limitation judgments, amounts paid in settlement, and/or attorney's fees), of any kind or of any nature whatsoever, that may arise from, or relate to, any ambiguity in your Beneficiary Designation, any failure by you to advise Stifel that you are married and residing in a community property jurisdiction, or any minor named as a Designated Beneficiary, trust named as a Designated Beneficiary, Named Non-Existent Trust named as a Designated Beneficiary, or Per Stirpes elections made by you, including but not limited to Stifel's acceptance thereof.
+8. Indemnification for Certain Beneficiary Designations You agree, on behalf of yourself personally and on behalf of your Estate, heirs, executors, administrators, successors, and assigns, to release, indemnify, defend, and hold harmless Stifel, and its parent, subsidiaries, and affiliates and their respective past and present officers, directors, shareholders, employees, agents, affiliates, successors, and assigns, against and from any and all claims or liabilities, taxes, damages, or expenses (including without limitation judgments, amounts paid in settlement, and/or attorney's fees), of any kind or of any nature whatsoever, that may arise from, or relate to, any ambiguity in your Beneficiary Designation, any failure by you to advise Stifel that you are married and residing in a community property jurisdiction, or any minor named as a Designated Beneficiary, trust named as a Designated Beneficiary, or Per Stirpes elections made by you, including but not limited to Stifel's acceptance thereof.